Chaendryn/GettingCleaningDataAssignment/README.md

    https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Unzip the files into your project directory.
 You will have a folder called `UCI HAR Dataset` containing all the data files needed to run the analysis.
-3. Download the `run_analysis.R` script file from https://github.com/Chaendryn/GettingCleaningDataAssignment
+3. Download the `run_analysis.R` file from https://github.com/Chaendryn/GettingCleaningDataAssignment - Save

-   Save this to your project directory, but ensure that it is one level up from the `UCI HAR Dataset` folder
+   this to your project directory, but ensure that it is one level up from the `UCI HAR Dataset` folder
 4. Set your R working directory to your project directory using the `setwd()` command
 5. This script requires the **`sqldf`** package.
 Please ensure that it is installed in your R environment.
    The `sqldf` package has dependencies on the following packages